 October 28, 2020 6:30 p.m.
-Bellevue City Hall Virtual COMMISSIONERS PRESENT: Chair Moolgavkar, Vice Chair Malakoutian, Commissioners Bhargava, DeVadoss , Ferris, Morisseau Deleted: Bhargave COMMISSIONERS ABSENT: Commissioner Brown Deleted: deVadoss Deleted: Malakoutian, STAFF PRESENT: Thara Johnson, Nicholas Matz, Janet Lewine, Matt McFarland, Emil King, Mac Cummins, Department of Community Development Deleted: Macfarlane COUNCIL LIAISON: Councilmember Barksdale GUEST SPEAKERS: None RECORDING SECRETARY: Gerry Lindsay 1.
-CALL TO ORDER (6:30 p.m.)
+Bellevue City Hall Virtual

+COMMISSIONERS PRESENT: Chair Moolgavkar, Vice Chair Malakoutian, Commissioners Bhargava, DeVadoss, Ferris, Morisseau

+COMMISSIONERS ABSENT: Commissioner Brown

+STAFF PRESENT: Thara Johnson, Nicholas Matz, Janet Lewine, Matt McFarland, Emil King, Mac Cummins, Department of Community Development

+COUNCIL LIAISON: Councilmember Barksdale

+GUEST SPEAKERS: None

+RECORDING SECRETARY: Gerry Lindsay

+1. CALL TO ORDER (6:30 p.m.)

 The meeting was called to order at 6:30 p.m. by Chair Morisseau who presided.

 2. ROLL CALL (6:30 p.m.)

-Upon the call of the roll, all Comm Brown.
+Upon the call of the roll, all Commissioners were present with the exception of Commissioner Brown.

 3. APPROVAL OF AGENDA (6:32 p.m.)

-A motion to approve the agenda wa seconded by Commissioner Ferris a Deleted: Commissioner 4.
-REPORTS OF CITY COUN (6:33 p.m.)
-Councilmember Barksdale offered their hard work on the Comprehens 6.
-ORAL AND WRITTEN CO (6:34 p.m.)
-OMMUNICATIONS gratitude for the work the city has d Low-Income Housing Institute (LIHI), expressed support and lone to implement HB-1377, granting incentives to faith- dicate land to affordable housing.
-Faith-based organizations Bellevue Planning Commission October 28, 2020 Page 1 across King County have excess land they are willing to use for the benefit of vulnerable community members.
+A motion to approve the agenda was made by Vice Chair Malakoutian.
+The motion was seconded by Commissioner Ferris and the motion carried unanimously.

+4. REPORTS OF CITY COUNCIL, BOARDS AND COMMISSIONS (6:33 p.m.)

+Councilmember Barksdale offered no reports but took a moment to thank the Commissioners for their hard work on the Comprehensive Plan amendments.

+6. ORAL AND WRITTEN COMMUNICATIONS (6:34 p.m.)

+Ms. Naomi Elizabeth See with the Low-Income Housing Institute (LIHI), expressed support and gratitude for the work the city has done to implement HB-1377, granting incentives to faith-based organizations that want to dedicate land to affordable housing.
+Faith-based organizations across King County have excess land they are willing to use for the benefit of vulnerable community members.
 LIHI has worked with several faith-based organizations through King County who are committed to using their land to support housing for the most vulnerable populations.
 The organizations need to be given the tools they need to provide for their community members.
 The experience of LIHI with faith-based organizations has been incredible and the result has been both the creation of housing and community for the residents.
 Bellevue has stepped up and is setting a precedent for affordable housing policies.